-Malleable iron spike to secure the ends of adjoining iron plate rails on the Laigh Milton Viaduct on the Kilmarnock and Troon Railway.
+Malleable iron spike to secure the ends of adjoining iron plate rails on the Laigh Milton Viaduct on the Kilmarnock & Troon Railway.
 The nail has a square chamfered head which was hammered through a pre-formed chamfered notch in adjoining castings into an oak plug located beneath within a 2 in (51 mm) diameter hole in the centre of a stone block.
 Each block measured about a foot (0.3 m) square and 9 in (0.23 m) deep.
 See image for position of nail – centre left and bottom left.

-For an article on the viaduct and its restoration see http://www.engineering-timelines.com/scripts/engineeringItem.asp?id=1243.
+For further information on the viaduct see http://www.engineering-timelines.com/scripts/engineeringItem.asp?id=1243.